BlueBrain/spack/deploy/docs/installing_with_environments.md

     $ spack env create -d spamhameggs

-and then activating it:
+and then activating it, and fixing the configuration to consider all software together:

     $ spack env activate -d spamhameggs
+    $ spack config add spack:concretization=together

+This will make sure that every package is only built once, in the specified version.

 All subsequent actions now act on this environment.
 To leave the environment, use the command `despacktivate` or `spack env deactivate`.

-To consider all software in the environment together, and only use one version of each package in the dependencies, set the `concretization` configuration to `together`:

-    $ spack config add spack:concretization=together

 First, we add TouchDetector to it: